costantinoai/chess-expertise-2025/chess-manifold/README.md

 Principal component analysis (PCA) was performed on the standardized 22-dimensional PR features to enable 2D visualization.
 The first two principal components (PC1, PC2) captured the largest sources of variance in PR profiles.
 A logistic regression decision boundary was fitted in the 2D PCA space to visualize the linear separability of expert and novice PR profiles.

-### Statistical Assumptions and Limitations

-- **Independence**: PR values are assumed independent across participants but may share common noise sources (scanner drift, task strategies)
-- **ROI size**: PR is sensitive to the number of voxels in each ROI.
-We computed correlations between PR and ROI size to assess this potential confound
-- **Dimensionality interpretation**: PR quantifies spread across dimensions but does not identify which dimensions are functionally meaningful

-## Dependencies

-- Python 3.8+
-- numpy, pandas, scipy
-- scikit-learn (for PCA, logistic regression, and standardization)
-- statsmodels (for FDR correction)
-- matplotlib, seaborn (for plotting)
-- nibabel (for loading atlas NIfTI files)
-- SPM12 first-level GLM outputs (unsmoothed beta images)

-See `requirements.txt` in the repository root for complete dependencies.

 ## Data Requirements

 ### Input Files